nass-ai/nass-ai/README.md

 ### Dependencies
 * Python3 (tested on 3.5, 3.6, 3.7)
 * Install all dependencies: `pip install -r requirements.txt`
-* Note that NLTK will need some extra hand-holding if you've installed it for the first time:
+* Note that NLTK will need some extra steps if you've just installed it for the first time:
 ```
 Resource stopwords not found.
 Please use te NLTK Downloader to obtain the resource: